-(A).
-RECONCILIATION OF CASH Cash Assets comprise highly liquid investments with short periods to maturity subject to insignificant risk of changes of value.
-Cash at the end of the reporting period as shown in the Statement of Cash Flows is reconciled to the related items in the Balance Sheet as follows: Total Cash & Equivalent Assets 5a 3,290 3,995 Balances per Statement of Cash Flows 3,290 3,995
+(a).
+RECONCILIATION OF CASH

+Cash Assets comprise highly liquid investments with short peri maturity subject to insignificant risk of changes of value.
+Cash end of the reporting period as shown in the Statement of Cash reconciled to the related items in the Balance Sheet as follows

+Total Cash & Equivalent Assets

+Balances per Statement of Cash Flows